vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 [15] Accept without hesitation,

-- Foods prepared with milk, like thirattuppaal
+- Foods prepared with milk, like thirattuppAl
 - snacks like thEnkuzhal, muRukku, etc.,
 - medicines prescribed by physicians, flower, vellam, wheat
 - old rice that is soaked in clean water may be taken with buttermilk, ghee, milk, yogurt